Exploration Takes Flight on Titan

 • Presented by Hopkins at Home

-• Featuring Dr. Sarah M. Hörst, Associate Professor, Department of Earth and Planetary Sciences and Adjunct Astronomer, Space Telescope Science Institute •
+• Featuring Dr. Sarah M. Hörst, Professor, Department of Earth and Planetary Sciences and Adjunct Astronomer, Space Telescope Science Institute •

 ABOUT Sarah Hörst

-Associate Professor, Department of Earth and Planetary Sciences
+Professor, Department of Earth and Planetary Sciences

 Hörst received a B.S. in Planetary Science and B.S. in Literature from the California Institute of Technology in 2004.
 She started her research career studying Europa and Titan while at Caltech, then worked at NASA’s Jet Propulsion Laboratory after graduation, analyzing images of Saturn from the Imaging Science Subsystem (ISS) on the Cassini spacecraft.
 She went on to graduate school at the University of Arizona, where she studied the chemistry occurring in Titan’s atmosphere at the University of Arizona’s Lunar and Planetary Laboratory.
 After finishing her PhD in 2011, she was an NSF Astronomy and Astrophysics Postdoctoral Fellow at the Cooperative Institute for Research in Environmental Sciences (CIRES) at University of Colorado-Boulder.